-Microbiology encompasses the study of viruses, bacteria, fungi, and parasitic protozoa: organisms that inhabit every corner of our biosphere, and whose impact on human affairs, both positive and negative, is immense.
+Microbiology encompasses the study of viruses, bacteria, fungi, and parasitic protozoa, which are organisms that inhabit every corner of our biosphere, and whose impact on human affairs, both positive and negative, is immense.
 Understanding the biology of microbes has important applications in biotechnology, medicine, public health, and ecology.

-The bachelor of science in microbiology provides a strong foundational preparation in genetics, biochemistry, physics, and mathematics.
+The program provides a strong foundational preparation in genetics, biochemistry, physics, and mathematics.
 These courses in the field focus on critical thinking, research methods, and hands-on laboratory experience.

-The degree can also be tailored to meet the needs of students planning on entering into professional programs medical, dental, or other health professions after completion of their undergraduate degree.
+The program can be tailored to meet the needs of students who plan to entering professional programs, such as medical, dental, or other health professions, after completing the undergraduate degree.

 - The microbiology major fulfills the requirements of most graduate and professional schools.

 - A majority of courses are taught by experts with a doctorate in their respective fields.

 - The laboratory-rich, hands-on aspect of this major prepares graduates for opportunities in a variety of fields requiring these technical skills.